AdobeDocs/workfront.en/help/quicksilver/manage-work/gantt-chart/use-the-gantt-chart/configure-info-on-gantt-chart.md

   <tr>
    <td role="rowheader">Assignments</td>
    <td> <img src="assets/assignments-in-gantt-312x203.png" alt="assignments_in_gantt.png" style="width: 312;height: 203;"> </td>
-   <td> <p>Shows task assignees.&nbsp;Mouse&nbsp;over the&nbsp;<span class="bold">Details</span>&nbsp;link next to the name of an assignee to see more detailed information about them, including the percentage of their allocation to the task.</p> <p>Assignees are&nbsp;not displayed on the Gantt chart when the Gantt chart is exported to PDF.
+   <td> <p>Shows task assignees.&nbsp;Mouse&nbsp;over the&nbsp;<strong>Details</strong>&nbsp;link next to the name of an assignee to see more detailed information about them, including the percentage of their allocation to the task.</p> <p>Assignees are&nbsp;not displayed on the Gantt chart when the Gantt chart is exported to PDF.
 When the Gantt chart is exported to PDF, assignees are displayed only in the task list.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Baseline</td>